supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/neural_networks/deploy_mmdetection/README.md

 # Deploy MMDetection

-`Deploy MMDetection` layer can be used to deploy custom and pretrained MMDetection models that you can use via `Apply NN` layer.
-Custom models will appear in the custom tab of the table only if you have any trained `MMDetection` models in your Team Files.
-You can train your own model using `Train MMDetection` app.
+`Deploy MMDetection` using [Serve MMDetection 3.0](https://ecosystem.supervisely.com/apps/serve-mmdetection-v3) app to serve models and can be used to deploy custom and pretrained models that you can use via `Apply NN` layer.
+Custom models will appear in the custom tab of the table only if you have any trained MMDetection models in your Team Files.
+You can train your own model using [Train MMDetection 3.0](https://ecosystem.supervisely.com/apps/train-mmdetection-v3) app.
 If you want to use pretrained models, simply select "Pretrained public models" tab in model selector.

 ![image](https://github.com/supervisely-ecosystem/data-nodes/assets/48913536/791a50bf-51b5-4bdb-8bda-0f4ed2a3d06b)